fitforecommerce/fitforecommercebook/setup-of-an-online-shop/evaluation-of-questionnaire.md

 average mark at the end of the week: 3,2

+#### _Interpretation of results:_

+After having attended the training course the students assessed the value of the training material as being very useful and well structured for working independently on this subject.

 ##### 5. "I am satisfied with the outcome of this week."

 average mark at the end of the week: 3,5

+#### _Interpretation of results:_

+In conclusion the students assessed the overall outcome of this week with an average value of 3.5 with 58 % of students awarding the project with highest possible grade.

+####